 - In a big bowl where you could fit the chicken start by mixing the Thai curry paste with the coconut milk, freshly grated ginger, salt and pepper.
 Place the chicken in and rub the mix all over it.
 Set aside for a few minutes to half an hour or even half a day (in the fridge) if time permits.

-- Place the chicken in a roasting tin best if you have one of those clay pots that has its lid too.
+- Place the chicken in a roasting tin.
+It would be best to use best if you use one of those clay pots that have a lid too.
 Pour all the remainder of the curry paste mix over the chicken.
 Sprinkle a little more salt and pepper over it.

 - Slide it into the oven and roast for about 70 min (depending on chicken size) see notes below regarding chicken cooking times.